robbert-harms/MDT/docs/install.rst

 Alternatively, you could try the Singularity recipe at https://github.com/akhanf/mdt-singularity , kindly made available by an user of MDT.

+A docker installation is also available.
+If you do, a tip from an MDT user is that "when you use Docker it is mandatory to mount the https://github.com/robbert-harms/MDT/tree/master/mdt/data directory in the ~/.mdt/<latest version>/ inside container in order to work."

 After installation please continue with the section `Initialization`_ below.